-There were areas where the number of incidents decreased, such as deliberate anti-social behaviour small fires, deliberate fires in non domestic premises and deliberate vehicle fires.
+There were areas where the number of incidents decreased, such as deliberate anti-social behaviour small fires, deliberate fires in non-domestic premises and deliberate vehicle fires.
 We continue to meet our Attendance Standard of the first appliance being in attendance at all life risk incidents within 10 minutes.

-At December 2018 it is estimated that 2.731% of available shifts were lost to sickness absence among all staff in 2018/19.
+During 2018/19 3.41% of available shifts were lost to sickness absence among all staff.
 This is a further reduction in sickness absence.